-The Countdown to Canada’s Next Gold Mine Begins
+Victoria Gold: The Countdown to Canada’s Next Gold Mine Begins

-Victoria Gold’s 100%-owned Dublin Gulch gold property is situated in the central Yukon Territory, Canada, approximately 375 kilometres north of the capital city of Whitehorse, and approximately 85 kilometres from the town of Mayo.
+Victoria Gold’s 100%-owned Dublin Gulch gold property is situating in the central Yukon Territory, Canada.
+Approximately 375 kilometres north of the capital city of Whitehorse.
+And almost 85 kilometres from the town of Mayo.

-The NI 43-101 Mineral Resource for the Eagle and Olive deposits has been estimated, as at December 5, 2018, to host 208 million tonnes averaging 0.66 grams of gold per tonne, containing 4.4 million ounces of gold in the “Measured and Indicated” category, inclusive of Proven and Probable Reserves, and a further 20 million tonnes averaging 0.64 grams of gold per tonne, containing 0.4 million ounces of gold in the “Inferred” category.
+The NI 43-101 Mineral Resource for the Eagle and Olive deposits has been estimated, as at December 5, 2018, to host 208 million tonnes averaging 0.66 grams of gold per tonne.
+Containing 4.4 million ounces of gold in the “Measured and Indicated” category.
+Inclusive of Proven and Probable Reserves, and a further 20 million tonnes averaging 0.64 grams of gold per tonne.
+Containing 0.4 million ounces of gold in the “Inferred” category.

 For more information on Victoria Gold Corp.
 (VIT:TSX.V) please fill out the form below.